axelarnetwork/axelar-contract-deployments/evm/README.md

 **Parameters:**
 - `--action deployer`: Specifies the deployer query action
 - `--tokenId`: The ID of the token to query (required)
-- `--address` (optional): Override the contract address from config

 **Example:**
 ```bash